Czuka/API2/README.md

    workingDirectory = C:\... path to directory creo model with paterns modelFile = projekcik.prt  -name of your template project

-   - in case of problem reset CreoSon Setup
+   -in case of error you should restart CreoSon Setup